 Not just a tool for Entrepreneurs

-The concept of a book as business card might fit most naturally with entrepreneurs, speakers, and experts who seek to raise their profile and connect with new individuals in their field, but there are applications for others too.
-An author can use their fiction in much the same way, promoting themselves through their work with strategically handed out copies of their book.
+The concept of a book as a business card might fit most naturally with entrepreneurs, speakers, and experts who seek to raise their profile and connect with new individuals in their field, but there are applications for others too.
+An author can use their fiction in much the same way, promoting themselves through their work with strategically handed-out copies of their book.
 Remember too that even if you are a fiction author, you still bring to the table your own personal expertise.
 And it is safe to assume that, as a self-published author, selling books is not your only means of income.

 Your book should be a partner to you in your journey.
 It helps you along the way, providing a consistent stream of income (even if it is low) while acting as an empowered business card to promote yourself.
 Consider bestselling author and speak Tracy Repchuk’s thoughts on using a book to promote yourself, “The key is you are using the book to raise your profile and to generate leads for your big product, such as coaching.
 It is a powerful business card.
 But if you expect it to make you money, your model may be flawed and shortsighted.“

 She advocates for the use of a book primarily as a business growth tool, and not as a dedicated source of income.
 Think about that for a moment.
 If you’ve approached authorship as a means to earn income, you may have the wrong mindset.
-The book is a supplemental tool to enhance and compliment you and your brand (remember the Marketing Toolbox series and the many ways you need to develop yourself as a brand to be a successful author).
+The book is a supplemental tool to enhance and complement you and your brand (remember the Marketing Toolbox and the many ways you need to develop yourself as a brand to be a successful author).
 In the long term, you may see reasonable income from book sales, but this too is equal parts skillful writing, conscious design, and author branding.
 Developing that brand – many in the publishing industry argue – is the most important aspect of the three.

 Change how you view your book

-If you go into a bookstore and browse the fiction, you’ll see a diversity of books, authors, and stories crammed into thin pages, nestled together on cramped shelves.
+If you go into a bookstore and browse fiction, you’ll see a diversity of books, authors, and stories crammed into thin pages, nestled together on cramped shelves.
 What do all these books have in common?
 The author of each and every one of these books labored over their story and eventually got a publisher to pick it up – and in doing so their book became a product.
 A commodity.